Manfred confident MLB can get through playoffs despite virus - WHIZ News

 MLB said it will reschedule the missed Yankees-Orioles game and Marlins-Phillies series.
 In addition, Manfred says players and coaches should take advantage of the open seats in the stands near the dugouts and bullpens in order to spread out.

-Chicago Cubs pitcher Jon Lester is trying to keep positive with all the dizzying news and not worry about the season screeching to a stop.

-“Hopefully that’s not a conversation we have to have as far as packing back up and going home and kind of trying again in spring training,” he said.

-AP Sports Writers Rob Gillies, Rob Maaddi, Steve Megargee, Jake Seiner and Steven Wine contributed to this report.
+AP Sports Writers Jay Cohen, Rob Gillies, Rob Maaddi, Steve Megargee, Jake Seiner and Steven Wine contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports